lsaravia/snim/README.md

 1. Sole, R. V, Alonso, D. & Mckane, A. (2002).
 Self-organized instability in complex ecosystems.
 Philos.
 Trans.
 R. Soc.
 Lond.
 B. Biol.
 Sci., 357, 667–681

+## Building using cmake

+To build using cmake you should create a folder bin and run

+   cmake .. -DCMAKE_BUILD_TYPE=Release
+   make

+It could be usefull in windows systems to compile with static libraries

+   cmake .. -DLINK_STATIC_LIBS=ON
+   mingw32-make

+s
 ## License

 The code is released under the liberal